 Then in the summer of '67 some wonderful maniac booked acts like the Dead, Buffalo Springfield and Electric Prunes in there.
 Many of the locals I hung with didn't know quite what to make of this strange stuff, ESPECIALLY the Dead.

 This show had a powerful impact on me.
-I was a high school sophomore, spending a week at Lake Tahoe, water skiing, and wake surfing with a sidekick and his family.
-My friends parents dropped us off.
+I was a high school sophomore, spending a week at Lake Tahoe, water skiing, and wake surfing with my best friend and his family.
+My friends parents dropped us off at the "Dance Concert".
 We had absolutely no idea what was going on.
 We were SoCal surfer dudes in striped T's, shorts and deck shoes.

 The small crowd and the Band looked like nothing we had seen before.
-The "hippie girls" we tried to dance with wanted none of us.
+The "hippie girls" we tried to dance with wanted nothing from us.
 Most of the audience was seated on the floor, smoking something and doing drugs we knew nothing of.

-But, the MUSIC; that we understood.
+But, the MUSIC? that we understood.
 Fantastic.
-Mostly from the first album, and (I think) some of what would later come out on Aoxomoxoa.
-Jerry was flying high and Pig was in rare form.
-We soaked it up like a sponge and our lives were never the same.
+Mostly from the first album, and some of what would later come out on Aoxomoxoa.
+Jerry was flying high and Ron was in rare form.
+We soaked it up like a sponge and our lives were never the same thereafter.